The Emergence of Fads in a Changing World: Analysis

-Since there is a one-to-one mapping between the public likelihood and the agent's action, Proposition \ref{prop:ub} implies that on average, actions take less time to switch than the state.
-For any fixed $\eps$, note that $M(\alpha, \eps)$ is decreasing in $\alpha$, and thus $M(1/2, \eps)$ is the greatest upper bound to the expected time between action switches.
-Intuitively, as the signal becomes less informative, agents rely more on public information than private information, and as a result, information cascades are more likely to arise, and so is action inertia.
-Hence, the upper bound on the expected time between action switches grows as the private signal becomes less precise.
+\end{proposition} This proposition states that, on average, the public LLR is expected to change its sign at least once every $M(\alpha, \eps)$ periods.
+For example, when $\alpha = 0.8$ and $\eps =0.01$, $M(0.8, 0.01)$ is approximately 61, indicating that the public LLR experiences at least one sign switch every 61 periods.
+Furthermore, notice that $M(\alpha, \eps)$ decreases in $\alpha$, so $M(1/2, \eps)$ is the maximum upper bound for any $\eps \in (0, \alpha(1-\alpha))$.
+Intuitively, when private signals are only weakly informative, agents rely more on social information.
+As a result, information cascades are more likely to arise, and so is action inertia.

-We thus illustrate the proof idea of Proposition \ref{prop:ub} using a weakly informative signal, that is, $\alpha = 1/2 + \delta$ where $\delta$ is strictly positive and close to 0.
-Denote the maximum length of any cascades as $\delta $ approaches zero by $K(\frac{1}{2}, \eps)$.
-In this case, upon exiting a cascade, the probability of the public likelihood switching its sign is about 1/2 as it is almost equally likely that the agent, who follows her private signal, will receive an up or down signal.
-Thus, we can bound the expected time between the sign switches from above by
+We thus illustrate the proof idea of Proposition \ref{prop:ub} using a weakly informative signal.
+Suppose that $\alpha = 1/2 + \delta$ for a small $\delta>0$.
+Since $K(\alpha, \eps)$ decreases in $\alpha$, $K(\frac{1}{2}, \eps)$ is the greatest upper bound for the length of any cascade as $\delta$ approaches zero.
+Upon exiting a cascade, the probability that the public LLR switches its sign is about 1/2, since the agent, who follows her private signal, receives either a positive or negative signal with nearly equal probability.
+Therefore, the expected time between sign switches is bounded from above by a geometric distribution: